AvshalomTam/Indecision-app/README.md

 ## Run the App
 For running the app, follow those steps:<br />
-1. run the following commands inside the main folder:
+1. Run the following commands inside the main folder:
 ``` bash
 # install dependencies
 yarn install